QuantEcon/sphinxcontrib-jupyter/docs/config-project.rst

 Large projects may require different build pathways due to the time required for execution of embedded code.
-This can be done by modifying the ``Makefile`` to accomodate multiple build pathways.
+This can be done by modifying the ``Makefile`` to accommodate multiple build pathways.

 You may, for example, wish to leave ``make jupyter`` simply building notebooks while setting up an alternative ``make`` command to target a full ``website``